ocaml-obuild/obuild/README.md

 * library: create a library that is going to be installed.
-* test: create an executable that will not be installed, and will interact with obuild according to the test_type field. cabal test will run every built tests in a row. for the exit test_type, the exit code is used to signal error (0 = success, any = failure)
+* test: create an executable that will not be installed, and will interact with obuild according to the test_type field. cabal test will run every built tests in a row. for the exit test_type, the exit code is used to signal error (0 = success, anything else = failure)
-* bench: create an executable that will not be install, and will allow to benchmarks, some part of the project.
+* bench: create an executable that will not be installed, and will allow to benchmarks, some part of the project.
 This is largely unimplemented and just a placeholder for future development.
 * example: create an executable that is not installed, nor compiled by default. you need to use configure with --enable-examples.
 This allow to make sure that examples are compiled with